HackYourFuture/React/week5/readme.md

 # Week 5 - Connecting to node

 ## Learning goals
-- Having a boilerplate that runs node connected to a sql database and react.
-The node api uses the database table, react uses the node api.
+- Having a boilerplate that runs node connected to a sql database and React.
+The node api uses the database table, React uses the node api.
 - React router
 - Refs